clevelandhighschoolcs/p4mawpup-hunterjkey/README.md

 >> Contains other kinds of web scrapers that I attempted using but was unsuccessful.
 It's more of a record if I want to try to fix some of them in the future.

 Program Flow Chart:
 >> The XML file containing my flow chart.
+The XML copy is in my person Web Scraper Repository, I couldnt find a way to save it to this one.

 ReadMe:
 >> My ReadMe file that displays all of this